OzzyCzech/ozzyczech.cz/content/apple/How to delete all local TimeMachine snapshots.md

----
-title: How to delete all local TimeMachine snapshots
-date: 2021-09-14
-tags: [macOS, TimeMachine]
----

 # How to delete all local TimeMachine snapshots

 Your Time Machine backup disk might not always be available, so Time Machine also stores